dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 Trends and challenges in robot manipulation, Billard and Kragic, Science 2019: you can read all, but more carefully the “Outlook”

+## A Review of Robot Learning for Manipulation: Challenges, Representations, and Algorithms, Kroemer, Niekum and Konidaris, JMLR 2021:

+#### Section 4: learning to deﬁne the state space (Sec.
+4), the robot must discover the
+state features and degrees of freedom attached to each object in its environment.

+#### Section 5:

-–A Review of Robot Learning for Manipulation: Challenges, Representations, and Algorithms, Kroemer, Niekum and Konidaris, JMLR 2021: Section 1, Overview of Learning Problems for Manipulation and Figure 3 (read about the ones you do not know), Section 9
+Section 1, Overview of Learning Problems for Manipulation and Figure 3 (read about the ones you do not know), Section 9

  “challenges, limitations, solved problems and assumptions